MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 head-of-line blocking within these messages.

-## Timely Delete Completion versus State Commitment
+## Timely State Transitions versus Decoder Complexity

-Anything which prevent checkpoints from expiring can prevent the encoder from adding any new entries due to the maximum table size.
+Anything which prevent checkpoints from transitioning from DYING to DEAD can prevent the encoder from adding any new entries due to the maximum table size.
 This does not block the encoder from continuing to make requests, but could sharply limit compression performance.
 Encoders would be well-served to begin moving checkpoint to DYING in advance of encountering the table maximum.
 Decoders SHOULD be prompt about emitting STREAM_DONE and ACK_DROP instructions to enable the encoder to recover the table space.

+Similarly, for decoders which prohibit blocking references, delaying the transition of a checkpoint from PENDING to LIVE will degrade compression performance.
+Decoders SHOULD consume checkpoint data and emit ACK_FLUSH frames as promptly as possible.

 # Security Considerations